TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Software_System.md

 ### Talking with the Database System
 #### Input data
-All RID data received from the database will be in the form of a floating point variable as specified by the [Database System](Database_System.md) detailed design document.
+All RID data received from the database will be in the form of a floating point variable as specified by the [Database System](Database_System.md) detailed design markdown file.

 - Required RID data: